- Epigenetics in the development and function of the cortical GABAergic system

-2. Symmank J, Gölling V, Gerstmann K and Zimmer G (2018) The Transcription Factor LHX1 Regulates the Survival and Directed Migration of POA-derived Cortical Interneurons.
+Symmank J, Gölling V, Gerstmann K and Zimmer G (2018) The transcription Factor LHX1 Regulates the Survival and Directed Migration of POA-derived Cortical Interneurons.
 Cereb Cor 2018 Apr 18.
+(IF 6.6) (PubMed)

-Pensold D, Symmank J, Hahn A, Lingner T, Salinas-Riester G, Donnie B, Ludewig F, Rotzsch A, Haag N, Andreas N, Schubert K, Hübner C, Pieler T, Zimmer G (2016) The DNA Methyltransferase 1 (DNMT1) Controls the Shape and Dynamics of Migrating POA- Derived Interneurons Fated for the Murine Cerebral Cortex.
+Pensold D, Symmank J, Hahn A, Lingner T, Salinas-Riester G, Donnie B, Ludewig F, Rotzsch A, Haag N, Andreas N, Schubert K, Hübner C, Pieler T, Zimmer G (2017) The DNA Methyltransferase 1 (DNMT1) Controls the Shape and Dynamics of Migrating POA- Derived Interneurons Fated for the Murine Cerebral Cortex.
 Cereb Cor 27:5696-5714.
+(IF 6.9) (PubMed)

 Gerstmann K, Pensold D, Symmank J, Khundadze M, Hübner Ch, Bolz J, Zimmer G (2015) Thalamic afferents influence cortical progenitors via ephrinA5/EphA4 interactions.
 Development 142:140-150.
 (IF 6.1) (PubMed)